marianmeres/test-runner/README.md

 TestRunner.runAll([__dirname, '../src'], { verbose, whitelist });
 ```
-runnable via
+runnable as
 ```shell
 $ node tests [-v] [whitelist]
 ```
-or also watchable via
+or also watchable as
 ```bash
 $ nodemon -q tests -- [-v] [whitelist]
 ```
-looks as a good enough CLI for me.

 #### How to `TestRunner.runAll([dirs], options)` ?